 The latter are available only in the presence of a geographical Business Model and must be properly applied to spatial attributes or measures.
 Figure below shows the list of the available spatial functions while next table helps you to use them properly, supplying the corresponding Oracle function name and a link to grab more specific information about usage, number of arguments, type and output.

-Fig. 5.264: Spatial function list.
+Fig. 5.250: Calculated field wizard with spatial filters.